 The FAFSA asks some hard questions and each school handles their financial aid differently - it can be confusing.
 We've listed some FAQs here to help.

-No. You will use 2018 income and tax information on the 2020-21 FAFSA.
-2019 information will be used when you apply for the 2021-22 academic year; however, if you have unusual circumstances such as loss of income or high medical expenses you may submit an appeal to our office.
+No, you will use 2021 income and tax information on the 2023-24 FAFSA.
+2022 information will be used when you apply for the 2024-25 academic year; however, if you have special circumstances such as loss of income or high medical expenses you may submit an appeal to our office.

 The most important thing to know: the earlier you apply, the better!
 For most schools, some types of funding (like grants) are first-come, first-served.
 Schools usually provide a "priority date" which is a date they recommend you complete the FAFSA by so you don't miss out on funding you could have been eligible for.